 Not sure what to write about?
 Get to know your audience!
 Use Google Search Console to find out what keywords users are searching to land on your website and your competitors’ sites.
-Still need inspiration?
+Still, need inspiration?
 People want answers to their questions, they want them now, and they want them to be right.
 Being the online source that provides these answers will build authority and trust for your website and brand.
 This helps you to rank higher in searches and increase repeat visitors.
-Think about the questions your target users might be asking and come up with a content strategy that directly addresses them.
+Consider the questions your target users might be asking and develop a content strategy that directly addresses them.

 Be brave, be present, be social.

 People are using social media channels like search engines.
 You need to be where your customers are online so they can discover you.
 Communicate on their level, be seen on their chosen platforms, and give them what they want.
 The customer is in control in today’s media-rich marketplace.
 They shop how they want, when they want, for what they want.
-If you can’t give them what they need, they’ll find it with someone else.
+They’ll find it with someone else if you can’t give them what they need.

 So if you’re not already getting social, it’s time.
 Show up on the main social media channels like Facebook, Instagram, and Twitter.
 If you’re in the B2B space, join Linkedin, or use Pinterest to share your products and how they can be used.